giellalt/dict-sma-mul/orig/00_readme.txt

-This dir contains origian data for sma2X.
+This dir contains original data for sma2X.

 1. the basis of the first smanob at GT: http://www.ruovatsijte.no/gaerjiste-vaalteme_2001.pdf